 Yes.
 For over 25 years we operated in Salida, Co.
 In 2012 we moved to Northern New Mexico and started partnering with Glorieta Adventure Camps in 2018.
-Wilderness Expeditions who is a fellow friend in outdoor ministry still operates out of Salida, CO today.

 Are you a part of Glorieta Adventure Camps?

 No, we are a separate 501C3 that partners with Glorieta Camps in order to accomplish more ministry.
 While we are blessed to be associated with Glorieta, we are a separate organization.
 Think of us as the Starbucks inside a Target.